medcal/papagei-foundation-model/README.md

 ## :file_folder: Other Repositories

-We would like to extend our gratitude to the following repositories for their invaluable contributions to our work, as well as many others that have supported our research:
+We gratefully acknowledge the work from the following projects that made the evaluation of our model possible:

 - **[Chronos](https://github.com/amazon-science/chronos-forecasting)**
 - **[Moment](https://github.com/moment-timeseries-foundation-model/moment?tab=readme-ov-file)**